15 FAM 770

 15 FAM 775 Loans of Department-Owned HERITAGE ASSETS

 The Department of State lends Department-owned heritage assets only in unusual circumstances.
-The Director of OBO must approve special loans based on the Department’s diplomatic interest and the ambassador’s recommendation regarding local, legal, or logistical issues.
+The Director of OBO must approve special loans based on the Department’s diplomatic interest and the Ambassador’s recommendation regarding local, legal, or logistical issues.
+Loan terms must adhere to local laws and regulations.
 A loan must include a binding agreement that the borrower covers all costs and will provide a certificate of insurance for the replacement value of the heritage asset.
 Post must contact OBO/OPS/CH for details.

 15 FAM 776 CLOSINGS and Evacuations

-Before closing or evacuating, post must take appropriate measures to protect and transfer cultural heritage collection assets, as necessary.
+Before closing or evacuating, post must take appropriate measures to protect and transfer heritage assets, as is necessary and safely feasible.
 Post’s Emergency Action Plan should contain appropriate steps to safeguard these objects in the event of an emergency (see 12 FAH 1).
 Post may request additional guidance on appropriate measures and/or support from OBO/OPS/CH.

 15 FAM 777 Procedures for Annual Inventories